mtsSAraujo/Challenge-3-Compass/README.md

 ### Linux

-For Linux users, just use the command: "chmod +x appStarter.sh" to start the application!
+For Linux users, use the command: "docker-compose up" to start docker and use the command: "./gradlew :challenge3-api:run" to run the API.
 Then just use the endpoints provided below.
 Enjoy exploring the functionalities!

 ---